syncfusion-content/wpf-docs/wpf/PropertyGrid/Built-in-Editor-support.md

  Here, `Age`, `Experience` and `ID` properties is a `int` type properties, they allow only the whole number inputs. `EmployeeName` is a string type property, so `TextBox` is assigned as a value editor and all the text will be allowed.

-## Restrict user input using attributes
+## Built-in mask attribute to restrict user input

-You can restrict the user to enter particular character or value for the one or more specific property item by setting the `Regex` based mask to the `MaskAttribute` property.
+You can restrict the user from providing invalid input for the one or more specific property by setting the `Regex` based mask to the `MaskAttribute`.
+For example emails, phone numbers, zip codes, currency, etc.

 N> You can apply mask attribute to property of type `Object` or `string` only.